MathieuNls/bianca/bianca.md

 A direct solution is where the fix applied in $c_a$ could be easily adapted to fix the bug of $c_b$ by, for example, changing only variables and function names.
 Ultimately the fix applied in $c_b$ is extremely similar to the one applied in $c_a$.
 Another 126 (50.4\%) proposed fixes have been manually identified as providing directions towards the fix.
-Fixes that provide a direction toward a fix means that the fix applied in $c_a$ would need significant transformation in order to be used in $c_b$.
+Fixes that provide a direction toward a fix means that the fix applied in $c_a$ would need significant transformations in order to be used in $c_b$.
-Significant transformation can involve large refactoring, eleminating or adding part of the fix, adapt data structures and so on.
+Significant transformation can involve large refactoring, eliminating or add part of the fix, adapt data structures and so on.
-Identifying proposed fixes that provide a direction toward the actual fix require a significant time investement as  $c_a$ and $c_b$. have be toroughly understood.
+Identifying proposed fixes that provide a direction toward the actual fix require a significant time investment as  $c_a$ and $c_b$ have been thoroughly understood.
 In addition, the systems where $c_a$ and $c_b$ have been applied have to be understood too in order to assess the pertinence and quality of $c_a$ with regards to $c_b$.
 In order to identify proposed fixes that provide directions towards the actual fix, we allowed ourselves a 30 minutes period.
 In this 30 minutes period, we were investigating both systems and trying to understand the proposed fixes in their contexts.
-After the 30 minutes, if we were unable to distinguish a similarity between the fix of  $c_a$ and  the one of $c_b$; then, we categorize the proposed fix as not helpfull.
+After the 30 minutes, if we were unable to distinguish a similarity between the fix of  $c_a$ and the one of $c_b$; then, we categorize the proposed fix as not helpful.
 While 30 minutes can be perceived as long period of time to analyze the output of tools such as BIANCA, we have to keep into account that developers exposed to these results would have already have a comprehensive understanding of their system and, most likely, would be able to understand the other system quicker than we could.
 In addition, 30 minutes out of the bug fixing process of industrial java systems is representing only 10.4\% of the total time required to fix a bug according to Weiss \textit{et al} \cite{Weiss2007}.
 In their attempt to predict \textit{how long would it take to fix a bug} they discovered that the average time to craft a fix was 4.8$\pm$6.3 hours in one open-source java industrialize-sized system called JBoss [?].
 We argue that, even if 30 minutes are required to identify a direction from a proposed fix it will still save time over the 4.8 $\pm$6.3 hours required on JBoss.
-Indeed, fixes proposed the developers have to be from systems that are in the same cluster with regards to their depedencies.
+Indeed, fixes proposed the developers have to be from systems that are in the same cluster with regards to their dependencies.
-Consequently, it is likely that the developer would recognize types and structures comming from the other system as they are also used in the system at hand.
+Consequently, it is likely that the developer would recognise types and structures coming from the other system as they are also used in the system at hand.
-To summarize, 86 proposed fixes have been identified as direct solution in a few minutes while 126 fixes have been identified as providing directions towards the acutal fix within a 30 minutes period.
+To summarise, 86 proposed fixes have been identified as a direct solution in a few minutes while 126 fixes have been identified as providing directions towards the actual fix within a 30 minutes period.
 Finally, we were not able to manually identify any relevant similarity, inside our 30 minutes period, for 38 proposed fixes (15.2\%).
 Overall, the manual analysis took over 100 hours.
 }

 \red{
-In what follows we present hand picked diffs that shows example of directly applicable fixes and fixes that give direction toward the actual fix.
+In what follows we present hand picked diffs that show examples of directly applicable fixes and fixes that give direction toward the actual fix.
 Diffs are a representation of two different version of the same source code.
 The version before the commit and the version after the commit.
 The modifications between the two versions are identified by "-"s and "+"s.
-If a line starts with a "-" it means that the given line has been deleted and is not longer present in the after-commit version of the code.
+If a line starts with a "-", it means that the given line has been deleted and is not longer present in the after-commit version of the code.
 In the opposite, if a line begins with a "+"; then, this line has been added to the source code and will be present in the after-commit version of the code.
 Finally, the "$@@$" signs determine where the code snippet take place in the overall file by specifying the line number in the before- and after- commit versions of the source code.
 }